Optimal estimation of variance in nonparametric regression with random design: Heteroscedastic case

 \begin{thm} Under \eqref{model:var_function} with random design,

-where $c$ is some fixed positive constant that only depends on $\alpha,\beta, C_f, C_V$ and $C_0,c_0,C_\varepsilon$ in $\cal{P}_{ {\text{vf}},(X,\varepsilon)}$, and $\td{V}$ ranges over all estimators of $V$. \end{thm}
+where $c$ is some fixed positive constant that only depends on $\alpha,\beta, C_\cal{F}, C_\cal{V}$ and $C_0,c_0,C_\varepsilon$ in $\cal{P}_{ {\text{vf}},(X,\varepsilon)}$, and $\td{V}$ ranges over all estimators of $V$. \end{thm}

-Due to the entanglement of $\alpha$ and $\beta$ in the minimax rate, proving the above two results is more involved than proving Theorem \ref{thm:nonpar_lower}.
+Due to the appearances of both $\alpha$ and $\beta$ in the nontrivial $n^{-\frac{8\alpha\beta}{4\alpha\beta + \beta + 2\alpha}}$ part of the minimax rate, proving the above two results is more involved than proving Theorem \ref{thm:nonpar_lower}.
 In particular, it takes an extra step of localization in the construction of the mean function $f(\cdot)$ as well as $V(\cdot)$.
 More precisely, for the lower bound at a target point $x^*$ in Theorem \ref{thm:v_lower_point}, our construction of both $f(\cdot)$ and $V(\cdot)$ only has variation within a small neighborhood of $x^*$.
 Such localized construction is not necessary in the fixed design setting, since when proving the $n^{-4\alpha}$ component therein (see Remark \ref{remark:comparison_v}), the variance function can simply be taken as a constant.

 In what follows, we give a proof sketch of the nontrivial $n^{-8\alpha\beta/(4\alpha\beta + \beta + 2\alpha)}$ component of the lower bound in Theorem \ref{thm:v_lower_point} for $\alpha < \beta/(4\beta + 2)$; the proof of Theorem \ref{thm:v_lower_int} can be seen as an extension of Theorem \ref{thm:v_lower_point} via a standard construction of multiple hypotheses.
 We assume the support of $X$ is contained in $I = [0,1]$, and for clarity of illustration, here we present the construction for an interior point $x^*\in (0,1)\bigcap\supp(X)$.
 The proof works for boundary points as well.